firefrost91/DSA/README.md

 ---------------------------------------
 1.Lab-5 </t> Data Structures and Algorithms (BITS Pilani)

+2.Bubble sort in Linked list and check_sort in Linked list

-2.Creating Linked list and inserting element at any given index
+3.Creating Linked list and inserting element at any given index

-3.Insertion Sort
+4.Insertion Sort

-4.Iterative Merge sort
+5.Iterative Merge sort

-5.Merging two sorted subarrays and store them again in the same Array
+6.Merging two sorted subarrays and store them again in the same Array

-6.Merging two sorted Arrays in a single sorted array
+7.Merging two sorted Arrays in a single sorted array

-7.Implementation of Queue ADT using array ( enqueue , dequeue , front , create , last operations)
+8.Implementation of Queue ADT using array ( enqueue , dequeue , front , create , last operations)

-8.Implementation of Queue using two stacks
+9.Implementation of Queue using two stacks

-9.Recursive Merge sort
+10.Recursive Merge sort